p4ulinely/fintwitibov/README.md

 # Project for **Sentiment Analysis** of Brazilian Fintwit

-This project has the purpose of find out a trustworthy approach to make a sentiment analysis on the brazilian fintwit community.
+This project has the purpose of find out a trustworthy approach to make sentiment analysis on the brazilian fintwit community.
+Collect and group any valuable data, in order to help, in some sort, the process of decison making on the Stock Market.
 A lot of stuff is done live from my YouTube channel.

-## Array of Twitter Profiles
+## Profiles Watched

 ```javascript
 ["cafecomferri", "albuquerque_af", "hbredda", "fernandocluiz",